cheomanigua/webdevdocs/content/git.md

 # SSH to GitHub

 With SSH keys, you can connect to GitHub without supplying your username or password at each visit.
+You'll need to perfom the steps below for each computer you intend to use to connect to your GitHub repository.

 #### Generating new SSH, adding it to SSH agent and setting SSH URL to repo